bxb100/death-plan/README.md

 ## Introduction

-I was completely unprepared for my [friend](https://github.com/yhc-huichao)'s death, and his family and I are at a loss on how to manage his digital assets.
-Without knowledge of his passwords or account details, we’re unsure how to access his digital assets, social media accounts, email, bank, insurance, and investment accounts.
+I was completely unprepared for my [friend](https://github.com/yhc-huichao)'s death.

+Without knowledge of his passwords or account details, we’re unsure how to access his digital assets, social media accounts, email, enter his phone.

-Therefore, I’m writing this to my family and friends to provide guidance on how to handle these matters in the event of my death.
+Therefore, I’m writing this tool to remember him, and to help myself and others handle this sad situation.

+> Do not go gentle into that good night

 ## Process